LavaMoat/LavaMoat/packages/scorchwrap/README.md

 List of what to cover ordered by priority

-- [ ] e2e test creating a bundle and run it in a headless browser to check for errors
+- [ ] e2e test creating a bundle and run it to check for errors
 - [ ] cover all module types
 - [ ] configure bundle splitting
 - [ ] cover all types of runtimeRequirements with examples (stuff passed to closures along with modue and exports and `__webpack_require__`, also all the methods on `__webpack_require__`)